Watch Sacha Baron Cohen revive Ali G, Borat and Bruno for MTV Movie Award acceptance speech

 “Thank you Prince Harry.
 I’m very excited to be on this brand new music television channel,” he said.

-“I’m very happy to be accepting this cup of gold teeth instead of Sacha Baron Cohen and will put it in our national museum along with national treasure we have confiscated from yous.”
+“I’m very happy to be accepting this cup of gold teeth instead of Sacha Baron Cohen and will put it in our national museum along with other treasure we have confiscated from jews.”

 But Borat was then interrupted by an appearance from the King of Staines himself, Ali G.